hubmapconsortium/ingest-validation-tools/README-validate_submission.py.md

   --add_notes           Append a context note to error reports.

 Typical usecases:

-  --metadata + --globus_url: Validate one or more local metadata.tsv files against a submission directory already on Globus.

-  --globus_url: Validate a submission directory on Globus, with metadata.tsv files in place.
+  --tsv_paths: Used to validate TSVs in isolation, without checking references.

-  --local_directory: Used in development against test fixtures, and in the ingest-pipeline, where Globus is the local filesystem.
+  --local_directory: Used in development against test fixtures, and could be used by labs before submission.

+  --local_directory + --dataset_ignore_globs + --submission_ignore_globs:
+  Currently, during ingest, the metadata TSVs are broken up, and one-line TSVs are put in each dataset directory.
+This structure needs extra ignores.
 ```